 Analyzing the Results

 Based on why you are having the procedure, the samples will be sent to your doctor to be examined for evidence of infection, inflammation, or cancer.
-It usually takes a few days for the results to be analyzed, at time your physician will call you or schedule an appointment for you to go over the results.
+It usually takes a few days for the results to be analyzed, and at the time your physician will call you or schedule an appointment for you to go over the results.

 Purpose of the Procedure